-Each year, typically in June, students will attend two weeks of classes including two modules and one thesis-project seminar.
-A one day thesis-project seminar will be included in either of these two weeks.
+Each year, typically in June, students will attend two weeks of classes consisting of one module each week.
+A one day thesis-project seminar will be included on the Friday of either of these two weeks.

 3. Post-Residency Projects